 If stimulant medications aren’t the best for your kids, what's the alternative?
 Can you still help your child without the risks associated with stimulant and non-stimulant medications?
 Of course!

-There are natural solutions that offer a plethora of possibilities to support brain health, enhance attention, stabilize mood, combat stress, and manage behavior.
+ADHD treatment can start with natural solutions that offer a plethora of possibilities to support brain health, enhance attention, stabilize mood, combat stress, and manage behavior.
 Here are some science-backed, safe, and effective treatment options:

 Biofeedback